Call for papers is open till March 12

 • Different architectural approaches and patterns in practice.

-• Commonly known patterns and design patterns (Factory, Strategy, Observe and others) in solving real-world problems.
-Pros and cons, ways of implementation, adaptation and applicability in Python projects.
+• Commonly known patterns and design patterns in solving real-world problems.

 • Helpful tools and design life hacks.